amphi-ai/amphi-etl/README.md

 ## 🤝 Contributing

 - **Use and Innovate**: Try Amphi and share your use case with us.
-Your real-world usage and feedback are invaluable.
+Your real-world usage and feedback help us improve our product.
 - **Voice Your Insights**: Encounter a glitch?
 Have a query?
-Your perspectives matter.
 Share them by submitting [issues][https://github.com/amphi-ai/amphi-etl/issues] and help us enhance the user experience.
 - **Shape the Future**: Have code enhancements or feature ideas?
-We invite you to propose [pull requests][https://github.com/amphi-ai/amphi-etl/pulls] and contribute directly to the evolution of our codebase.
+We invite you to propose [pull requests][https://github.com/amphi-ai/amphi-etl/pulls] and contribute directly.

 Every contribution, big or small, is celebrated.
 Join us in our mission to refine and elevate the world of ETL for data and AI. 😃